lughen12/query-tool/README.md

 4. Performance
 - Support `limit` and `offset` as CLI options.
 When data set become larger, user can paginate their query commands.
+- The solution load the whole file to memory, and loop through the whole array (O(n) in time complexity) to perform a query.
+This approach will not work well if data set increases.
+- Building an in-memory tree before searching has been taking into consideration, so that search can be faster.
+However, building an in-memory tree costs time and memory (to hold that data stucture), and it is redundant in real life, because query optimization should be a job of a database engine.
+- To improve search speed when data set increase, we should use a proper DB.
+So we can rely on it indexes to make query faster.
+- In memory cache or Redis cache of a search results might be helpful too, if the same search is reapeat frequently in the application.

 5. Robustness
 - Report errors for invalid commands, missing resources, invalid resources, invalid format, invalid query ...